 Can I use Windex on the wooden floor?

 Yes, you can.
 Other similar windows- cleaners will also do for ensuring that they are the same, cross-reference the list of ingredients.
 In case the components aren’t identical, the possible similarity is also okay.

-The work regarding the question “how to polish wood floors” doesn’t end within a few hours or with a little energy.
+Hope now you can polish wood floors with a little energy.
 The job indeed needs much energy, patience, precaution, and time.